Allegations about adults who work with children

 This page is for professionals.
 If you are a member of the public or a parent, visit Report a concern about a child or a teenager.

-When an allegation or concern has been raised about an individual who works or volunteers with children, please refer to the Managing Allegations Guidance [378.7 KB] [pdf] and follow the pathways below:
+When an allegation or concern has been raised about a person who works or volunteers with children, refer to the Managing Allegations Guidance [378.7 KB] [pdf] and follow the pathways below:

 - See these pathways as a flowchart: Managing allegations flowchart [100.5 KB] [pdf]